OWASP/samm/v2.0/beta/core/verification/v-security-testing.md

 Penetration testing cases should include both application-specific tests to check soundness of business logic as well as common vulnerability tests to check the design and implementation.
 Once specified, security test cases can be executed by security-savvy quality assurance or development staff, but first-time execution of security test cases for a project team should be monitored by the central software security group to assist and coach the team security champions.

 Prior to release or deployment, stakeholders must review results of security tests and accept the risks indicated by failing security tests at release time.
 In the latter case, a concrete timeline should be established to address the gaps over time.
-The knowledge of manual security testing and the results are spread across the development team to improve security knowledge and awareness inside the organisation.
+The knowledge of manual security testing and the results are spread across the development team to improve security knowledge and awareness inside the organization.

 ### Indicators